- Joined

 VIII.
 Unless otherwise codified in law outside this Constitution, all players are to be granted Citizenship upon joining the server for the first time.

 IX.
-Any citizen, has the right to an attorney for a speed and fair trial.
-Any citizen, criminal or otherwise will have the right to a speedy and fair trial presided over by an impartial Judge, and to be informed of the nature and cause of the accusation, and to be confronted with the evidence against them, and to have the assistance of counsel for their defense.
+Any citizen, criminal or otherwise will have the right to a speedy and fair trial presided over by an impartial Judicial Officer, and to be informed of the nature and cause of the accusation, and to be confronted with the evidence against them, and to have the assistance of legally qualified counsel for their defense.

 X. Freedom of the Press and Media